 There are plenty of retirees at the beaches and in the capital, but you have to sift through the sexpats to find a clean community for couples or single women.
 The good news is, this is one of the cheapest countries in the world for travel or living.
 Here’s a rundown on living costs.

 While Thailand is a pain in the rear to live in without a work permit for most ages, it’s a breeze for retirees if you have some savings.
 You basically have to buy property or put money in a Thai bank account (800,000 baht, which equates to US$24K to $28K depending on exchange rates) for at least one year, but then you get a retirement visa that allows you to renew indefinitely.
 The age requirement is 50 or older.
-You just have to check in with immigration now and then, but it’s an in and out visit that can now even be done at 7-11 stores!
+You just have to check in with immigration now and then, but it’s an in and out visit.
 You can also qualify by showing a high enough monthly income, around $3K last time I checked, which can be coming from a pension or a business.

 Here’s the most thorough rundown I’ve seen with document lists and cost.
 Check out this link for interviews with expats living in Thailand.

 I’m always a bit hesitant to put the Philippines in these lists because, like Cambodia and Thailand, it appeals more to older single men than couples or single women.
 Plus their current president may be the only world leader that’s more unhinged and sexist than our own.
 There’s no denying that the place is a bargain for retirees who come here and rent, however, plus everyone with an education speaks near-native-level English.